 The interaction between each cog and the Hub is vital for sharing resources in the Propeller 2.
 At any given time, the Hub gives a specific cog momentary exclusive access to certain shared resources such as a region of Hub RAM and system configuration settings.
 This happens for each cog in a “round robin” fashion– timing is consistent regardless of how many cogs are running.
 Cogs can choose to use or ignore those resources depending on their current needs; often processing internally (in Cog RAM) in parallel and only accessing exclusive resources in bursts.

 There are two types of shared resources in the Propeller 2: 1) common, and 2) exclusive.
-Common resources can be accessed at any time by any number of cogs; they include Smart I/O Pins, the System Counter, and the Pseudo-Random Number Generator results.
+Common resources can be accessed at any time by any number of cogs; theyclude Smart I/O Pins, the System Counter, and the Pseudo-Random Number Generator results.
 Exclusive resources can also be accessed by each cog, but only by one cog at a time; they include Hub RAM, the CORDIC solver, Lock bits and the seeder functionality for the Pseudo-Random Number Generator.
 The Hub helps govern access to exclusive elements by granting each cog a turn to use it, one at a time, facilitating atomic operations without any contention.
 For cases involving multiple elements (ex: a block of Hub RAM locations) where an atomic operation is not intrinsically possible, lock bits can be used to cooperatively share access between cogs.
 See the Hub section for more information.

 System Clock